How to roll a die?

 The famous Roman Emperor Julius Caesar seemed to know of the game of dice.
 He reportedly said ‘the die is cast’, meaning that an action had been taken and could not be changed, when he crossed the Rubicon river and entered into the Great Roman Civil War of 49BC.

 Although he will have used a Latin phrase to express his feelings, we all fully understand what he meant!
 The war lasted until 45BC, and Julius Caesar became ruler of the Roman Empire for life.
-Unfortunately, Caesar may have wished he could roll the die again – he was assassinated in 44BC.
+Unfortunately, Caesar may have wished he could roll a die again – he was assassinated in 44BC.

 How to make a die?